blynkkk/blynkkk.github.io/BlynkServer.md

 ## Why do I need Local Blynk Server?

 - Better security.
-Only you aware of your server.
-You may setup security policies as you want (MAC, IPs, login names, etc).
-Or you could make it accessible only within your private network.
+You are the only one who knows about the server.
+You can setup security policies tied to your specific needs (MAC, IPs, login names, etc).
+You can also make it accessible only within your private network.
 - Better stability.
-No need to rely on 3-d party Clouds.
-You are responsible for full control.
+No need to rely on 3rd party Cloud solution.
+You have the full control.
-- Better latency.
-Server as close to you as it could be.
+- Lower latency.
+Server is as close to you as it could be.
 - Maximum privacy.
-All data belongs only to you.
+All data is stored locally and is not shared with anyone.

 ## Requirements
 Java 8 required.
 (OpenJDK, Oracle).